strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ```

 :::caution
-Please be aware of the different type of routes:
+Please be aware of the different types of routes:

 - content-api: It is external: The routes will be available from this endpoint: `/api/plugin-name/...`.
 It needs to be activated in the Users & Permissions plugin setting in the admin.
-- admin: It is internal: The routes will be available from this endpoint: `/plugin-name/...` and will **only be accessible from the fron-ent part of Strapi**: the admin.
-No need to to define permissions but you can enable or disable authentication.
+- admin: It is internal: The routes will be available from this endpoint: `/plugin-name/...` and will **only be accessible from the front-ent part of Strapi**: the admin.
+No need to define permissions but you can enable or disable authentication.
   :::

 Lear more about [routes in the documentation](/developer-docs/latest/development/backend-customization/routes.html#implementation)